ychen595/MSiA_400_G12/README.md

 ### Nov 14th - Nov 18th

 **What we've done this week:**
-- WRITE HERE ABOUT FIRST TRY OF MODELLING WITH SMALL SMAPLE BEFORE DATA AGREGGATION
+- Build boosting model with randomly sampled data before data aggregation.
 - We finished aggregating the data by day and state.
-All the aggregations were done directly in Postgress SQL.
+All the aggregations were done directly in Postgres SQL.
 - We finished feature engineering in the aggregated dataset.
 - WRITE HERE ABOUT LIT REVIEW ON DIFFERENT MODELS FOR TIME SERIES.